-During this evaluation, one hundred percent of the data was recovered from the instrument during the laboratory tests, all field deployment tests, and all tank exposure tests.
-Lastly, a check on the instruments time clocks at the beginning and end of field deployments showed differences of between minus 1 to minus 30 seconds among test sites.
+During this evaluation, no problems were encountered with the provided software, set-up functions, or data extraction at any of the test sites.
+One hundred percent of the data was recovered from the instrument and no outlier values were observed for all laboratory tests, all field deployment tests, and all tank exposure tests.
+Lastly, a check on the instruments time clocks at the beginning and end of field deployments showed differences of between minus 5 and plus 31 seconds among test sites.
 We encourage readers to review the entire document for a comprehensive understanding of instrument performance.